aftermath2/acceptlnd/README.md

 ### Conditions

 Conditions are used to evaluate policies conditionally.
-When used, all of them must resolve to true or the policy is skipped.
+If they are specified, all of them must resolve to true or the policy is skipped.

 They are defined in the configuration exactly the same way policies are, only a few fields change.